adamnaamani/handbook/definitions.md

 #### MdAPE
 Calculates the median absolute percentage error (MdAPE) between the forecast and the eventual outcomes.

+#### Neural Network
+Artificial neural networks (ANN) or connectionist systems are computing systems vaguely inspired by the biological neural networks that constitute animal brains.
+Such systems "learn" to perform tasks by considering examples, generally without being programmed with task-specific rules.
+For example, in image recognition, they might learn to identify images that contain cats by analyzing example images that have been manually labeled as "cat" or "no cat" and using the results to identify cats in other images.
+They do this without any prior knowledge of cats, for example, that they have fur, tails, whiskers and cat-like faces.
+Instead, they automatically generate identifying characteristics from the examples that they process.

+An ANN is based on a collection of connected units or nodes called artificial neurons, which loosely model the neurons in a biological brain.
+Each connection, like the synapses in a biological brain, can transmit a signal to other neurons.
+An artificial neuron that receives a signal then processes it and can signal neurons connected to it.

 #### PREC (Personal Real Estate Corporation)
 Personal real estate corporations allow real estate licensees to access the business advantages of incorporation, including better planning of income and tax streams.